Web under local loads – Hand calculations

-In last post, we have learned how to check if the connection is a real hinge.
+In the last post, we have learned how to check if the connection is a real hinge.
 Today we will treat our joint between steel members as semi-rigid and we will calculate connection rigidity.
 This is a very useful tool.
 It can be used to make an even more accurate design if necessary.

 If you ever tried to calculate connection rigidity according to EN 1993-1-8 you already know how much work it is (if it is at all possible in your case).
-Here I will discuss a simpler possibility based on finite element method.
+Here I will discuss a simpler possibility based on the finite element method.

 Main issues with connection rigidity:

 Before we get into the FEM calculations I think it is important to discuss what sort of connections rigidity there are.
 Understanding this will make our job later on so much easier.
-If we evaluate our connection properly, setting up an analysis will be easier.
+If we evaluate our connection properly, setting up analysis will be easier.

 In this post, I will use the same shear connection I used previously.
 I already know that this connection allows for certain free rotation, after which it will act in a way I will simplify as linear.
-With this in mind I know I’m aiming for “semi-rigid with slippage” curve as defined above.
+With this in mind I know I’m aiming for a “semi-rigid with slippage” curve as defined above.

 I could, of course, create a nice model with contacts to get a full curve from one analysis run… but that is time-consuming, and I literally never do it this way for “semi-rigid with slippage” connections.
 It is far easier to estimate the free rotation as we did previously, and then separately calculate the rigidity in a much simpler model.

-All we have to do is the implement all the plates in the connection, with screws being “rigid” elements.
+All we have to do is implement all the plates in the connection, with screws being “rigid” elements.
 I usually fill the “holes” with infinitely rigid surfaces, representing screw diameter.
 Then the model is relatively simple both to create and calculate.
-It does “lie” however, since this rigid surface transfer compression and tension, while screw only transfers compression (by contact stresses)… this means that capacity obtained from such model shouldn’t be trusted, but for “fast” approximation of rigidity I’m fine with that.
-Of course, you could play with contact etc. to make it far more accurate… but the deeper you go in, the more it takes to finish.
-Usually, even such simplified method of rigidity verification is treated as “luxury” due to time restraints.
+It does “lie” however, since this rigid surface transfers compression and tension, while screw only transfers compression (by contact stresses)… this means that capacity obtained from such model shouldn’t be trusted, but for “fast” approximation of rigidity I’m fine with that.
+Of course, you could play with contact, etc. to make it far more accurate… but the deeper you go in, the more it takes to finish.
+Usually, even such a simplified method of rigidity verification is treated as a “luxury” due to time restraints.

 Note that you need to have rigid elements on the edges of surfaces connected to the beam element (cantilever).
 You can, of course, connect a beam to the surfaces without them, but then all the forces and moments will be transferred through the middle of the web (instead of the whole cross-section) and this is of course greatly influence the outcomes as can be seen below:

-The top example above shows connection without rigid elements, the central one with rigid elements only on the web, and the bottom line with rigid elements on entire cross-section outline.
+The top example above shows a connection without rigid elements, the central one with rigid elements only on the web, and the bottom line with rigid elements on the entire cross-section outline.
 Of course, the same load was applied.
 Note the color scale (constant in all 3 examples) – stresses in the model with no rigid elements are at least 1500x higher than in the model with rigid elements.

 As mentioned previously holes for bolts were filled with rigid surfaces, and those were connected with rigid elements (representing screws).
-Using rigid elements as screws actually make sense – you could implement real cross-section of the screw easily, but since the middle surface of the web and stiffener are around 15mm apart, this would lead to a situation where the screw would be bent.
+Using rigid elements as screws actually makes sense – you could implement a real cross-section of the screw easily, but since the middle surface of the web and stiffener are around 15mm apart, this would lead to a situation where the screw would be bent.
 In reality, this will not occur, and as such rigid elements are actually more accurate.